jewettaij/moltemplate/doc/doc_genpoly_lt.md

 ## Python API

-It is possible to access the functionality of *genpoly_lt.py* from within python  (*without* invoking genpoly_lt.py using subprocess.run(), os.system(), or writing files to the file system).
+It is possible to access the functionality of *genpoly_lt.py* from within python.
+To do that, you can create arrays of coordinates and python strings containing the names of the monomers in the polymer (see below).
-To do that, you can create python strings containing the contents of the LAMMPS data file (and input scripts) and use *GenPoly.WriteLTFile()* create a file in MOLTEMPLATE (.LT) format.
+Then use *GenPoly.WriteLTFile()* create a file in MOLTEMPLATE (.LT) format (If you prefer, the text in that file can be redirected to a python string using StringIO.
+In this way it is not necessary to read or write files to the file system.)

 However, (as you can probably tell) making this possible within python was an afterthought.
 Currently, the easy way to do this is to pass